Complete Guide to Brewing Loose Leaf Oolong Tea (UPDATED)

-Oolong Tea is a category of tea that includes a broad range of tea types, and similarly there are several ways you can brew Oolong.
-Here we provide a comprehensive guide on how to brew up a great cup of loose leaf Oolong Tea.
+Oolong Tea includes a broad range of tea types, and similarly there are several ways you can brew Oolong.
+Here is a comprehensive guide on how to brew the best cup of loose leaf Oolong Tea.

-Though there are variations of the following, the main ways to brew Oolong Tea are: Gong Fu, grandpa, large pitcher, and cold brew.
+Though there are variations, the main ways to brew Oolong Tea are: Gong Fu, grandpa style, large pitcher, and cold brew.
 Each method has its pros and cons, so let’s examine each more closely.

 Gong Fu tea brewing involves brewing small amounts of concentrated tea for short intervals that are repeated several times.
 Brewing the tea in small amounts for short intervals allows the leaves to be brewed in succession, capturing the subtle essences of flavor and aroma as they are released from the tea leaves.